-Access 2 Independence has been in the eastern Iowa community for over 35 years.
-Formed in 1979, from the former Evert Connor Rights and Resources Center.
-Access 2 Independence is one of six organizations throughout Iowa recognized as a Center for Independent Living.
+Access 2 Independence has been in the eastern Iowa community for 40 years.
+Formed in 1979 from the former Evert Connor Rights and Resources Center, Access 2 Independence is one of six organizations in Iowa recognized as a Center for Independent Living.
 To be recognized as a CIL, an organization must:

-- be a not-for-profit, community based, non residential organization;
+- be a not-for-profit, community based, non residential, cross-disability organization;

 - have a strong emphasis on consumer-controlled principles;

 - regularly conduct barrier removal, systems advocacy, and social change activities;

 - provide the five core services of individual and systems advocacy, information and referral, peer support, independent living skills training, and transition.